Avoiding Muddy Colors

 Avoiding Muddy Thoughts

 Mixing muddy colors seems to be a frequent complaint among artists.
 Perhaps you searched online and that’s what lead you here?
-If so welcome and be sure to sign up for my newsletter where I give tons of free tips that I don’t bother blogging about!
 If you are willing to look at “mud” from a different perspective, understand that mud is just another color; a color that can be useful.
 That mixed mud–colored paint you created may very well be the perfect color under the right circumstances.
 It’s really a matter of context.
 Not all parts of a painting should be saturated, especially when painting realistically.

 I can remember mixing desaturated, brown-grays on my white palette and thinking “yuck”.
 Then, those same yucky colors were perfect for shadowed areas of skin.
 Those muddy browns worked perfectly for the darker skin tones of the neck shadowed by a woman’s long hair.